Villavu/Simba/Doc/sphinx/scriptref/colourfinding.rst

 These methods are usually composed out of several (but not always all)
 components:

     *   The colour to search for.
+This is an RGB color.

     *   An area to search in, defined by *x1*, *y1*, *x2*, *y2*.
+        If any of coordinates are outside the clients bounds; two things can happen depending on your settings:

+            -   Simba throws an Exception.
+            -   Simba will resize the bounds to fit the client without notifying you.

     *   Tolerance applied to the colour matching.
 With a maximum tolerance all colours are matched.

     *   Spiral.
 A spiral defines a point where the search will start from.
         This is particulary useful if you want the first result near specific coordinates.

     *   AreaSize.
 The size the box of colours should be.
 Usually this is not adjustable.

     *   A single point in *x*, *y* can be returned, or a set or points called a *TPointArray*.